quantumde1/heaven-example/documentation/lua_api.md

 sceneNames and other Names are unusable.
 Size, types, and so on is pretty straightforward.

 Type collision setting collision.
 May only be a rectangle.
+May be rotated, scaled, positioned.

 Type model adds model to scene.